ahanys1/DH-Sports-Auto-Email/README.md

 # DH-Sports-Auto-Email
 ## This script is now depreciated as it is no longer required.

-Note: I am working on making this an application that will require no code editing to run.
-This is how it is for now.
 ## Setup
 This is only done once.
 ### **Excel File Setup**